 - Minor skin infections

-- Rash and hives (red, itchy welts caused by an allergic reaction)
+- Rash and hives (red, itchy raised bumps caused by an allergic reaction)

 - Screening for sexually transmitted diseases

 - Sinus infections

 - Insect bites